 Rainbowing evaluation is possible because JPEG separates colors into luminance and chrominance channels.
 The luminance is the gray-scale intensity of the image, while the chrominance-red and chrominance-blue components identify the amount of coloring, independent of the full color’s intensity.

+Photoshop, Adobe products, and other third party software companies like FilterGrade introduce a large amount of rainbowing when they adjust images.
+This is vastly different from other tools such as Microsoft Paint, that do not do this.
 Picture modification with commercial tools such as Photoshop or Gimp can introduce distinct rainbowing pattern surfaces that have near-uniform coloring.
 High-quality camera photos may also include a rainbowing effect along uniformly colored surfaces.

 Beware that the presence of rainbowing may only mean that an Adobe product, like Photoshop or Lightroom, was used to save the image.
 It may not represent proof of intentional image alteration.